thalamicseg/thomasdocker/README.md

 # THOMAS docker version
-This is a docker container for the thalamic nuclei segmentation method Thalamus Optimized Multi Atlas Segmentation (THOMAS) The THOMAS workflow is shown below-
+This is a docker container for Thalamus Optimized Multi Atlas Segmentation (THOMAS), the state of the art multi-atlas thalamic nuclei segmentation method.
+The THOMAS workflow is shown below-

 ![THOMAS workflow](THOMAS.jpg "Workflow")